Updated October 20, 2016

 The Confirmation Hearing commenced on August 29, 2016.
 At the start of the hearing, Transparency Alliance withdrew its plan from consideration in view of the vote results and the inability of its witnesses to defend its assertions with regard to the supposed “wealth effect” and need for ten years of financing.
-Even so, there are some parties who continue to object to confirmation of the sole remaining plan.
+Even so, there are some parties who continued to object to confirmation of the sole remaining plan.
 They drew out the hearing until September 30, 2016, at which point the Court took the matter under advisement.
 On October 7, 2016, the Court announced in open court its decision to overrule nearly all of the objections and adopt the Trustee’s Plan, provided that Vida agreed to certain minor modifications to the proposed servicing agreement.
 On October 14, 2016, the parties announced that Vida would accept the modifications.
 Work is presently ongoing to reduce the Court’s ruling to a formal confirmation order.
 Assuming that order is entered sometime next week, the Plan will go effective in late November.
 Once the Plan goes effective, the Committee will cease to exist, and this website will be taken down.
 The Committee expects that the new trusts will thereafter establish other means of keeping investors apprised.

 The Official Committee of Unsecured Creditors (“Committee”) has created this website as a means of communicating with holders of fractional interests in life settlements provided by Life Partners, Inc. (“LPI”), which is a subsidiary of Life Partners Holdings, Inc. (“LPHI”) collectively (“Life Partners”).
 This website has become necessary because thousands of interested parties have contacted members of the Committee.
 Many of these inquiries and suggestions run along similar lines, such that the information provided through this website may prove helpful.